A checklist before you start your campaign.

 Engaging content is the key to keeping people interested.
 Use a light and positive tone of voice and sprinkle your content with illustrations, videos and eye catching design.

 4. Follow-up closely during the contest period

 Follow-up is key.
 Measure activity and sales as frequently as possible, and find out who will be involved in the follow-up.

 When you have an overview, you can customize attention and make adjustments along the way.
-The information you get from organizing a sales contest gives you unique, very valuable insight to how the sales force works in different stores.
+The information you get from organizing an effective sales contest gives you unique, very valuable insight to how the sales force works in different stores.

 Prepare yourself to stay close and personal, and block out some time in your calendar to check in every day.
 It doesn’t have to be many minutes, but stay in touch.

 The job starts weeks before the actual campaign kicks off, and doesn’t end until every piece of praise and prizes are handed out.

 The most common mistake is to let go too soon.
 Don’t let that happen to you.

 Those who deserve it must be highlighted and celebrated.
 Use the channels you have, and make sure that everybody has received the information.
 In many cases the fame and glory of a victory is just as important as the prize itself.

 Give a pat on the back to those who deserve it, both during the competition and after the final results are in.
 Make sure everyone is rewarded and praised before the end.